-- b.
-Immediately notify, or cause notification of, an on-duty supervisor. - c.
-Complete a Use of Force Report and give it to the investigating supervisor. - 2.
-Investigating Supervisor - a.
-Identify and interview the following: - (1) Involved Division personnel - (2) All available witnesses - (3) The subject upon whom the use of force was used - b.
-Review the Use of Force Report. - c.
-Complete an administrative investigation. - d.
-Complete a Data Processing Worksheet; attach the Use of Force Report, a copy of the Arrest Information form, and the administrative investigation; and forward the packet through the involved personnel's chain of command to IAB. - 3.
-Deputy Chief - a.
-Make a final determination for Levels of Control 6 and 7 unless deviation from progressive discipline and/or departmental charges are recommended. - (1) If deviation from progressive discipline and/or departmental charges are recommended, forward the investigative packet to the Discipline/Grievance Section for a just cause review, then to the Chief of Police. - b.
-Forward the investigative packet to: - (1) Human Resources Bureau if discipline was issued, or - (2) IAB for filing if no discipline was issued. - c.
+- a.
+Make a final determination for Levels of Control 4, 5, 6, and 7 unless deviation from progressive discipline and/or departmental charges are recommended. - (1) If deviation from progressive discipline and/or departmental charges are recommended, forward the investigative packet to the Discipline/ Grievance Section for a just cause review, then to the Chief of Police. - b.
+Forward the investigative packet to: - (1) Human Resources if discipline was issued, or - (2) IAB for filing if no discipline was issued. - c.
 Cause the involved personnel to be notified of the final determination when no discipline or progressive discipline not resulting in departmental charges is the result. - 4.
-Human Resources Bureau - a.
+Human Resources Personnel - a.
 Record discipline into the Discipline Tracking System and file in the employee's Master Personnel File. - b.
 Forward the remaining investigative packet to IAB. - 5.
 Internal Affairs Bureau - a.
 Record the incident in the involved personnel's IAB database record. - b.
-Maintain the original Use of Force Report.

-G. Use of Force Resulting in Death or Serious Physical Harm Likely to Cause Death

-- Involved Personnel - a.
+Maintain the original Use of Force Report. - G. Use of Force Resulting in Death or Serious Physical Harm Likely to Cause Death - 1.
+Involved Personnel - a.
 Cause any needed medical aid to be rendered. - b.
-Immediately cause Communications Bureau personnel to be notified. - c.
-Secure the scene. - Communications Bureau - a.
+Immediately cause Communications personnel to be notified. - c.
+Secure the scene. - 2.
+Communications - a.
 Dispatch personnel to render assistance or to secure the scene. - b.
 Notify the Columbus Division of Fire and those listed on the Emergency Notification Guide.

-Note: The Investigative Duty Desk will contact an on-duty Assault/ Homicide Section supervisor.
+Note: The Investigative Duty Desk will contact an on-duty Homicide Bureau supervisor.

-- 3. Assault/Homicide Section Supervisor

-- a.
-Notify the independent agency.

-- b.
-Function as the Division liaison to the independent agency, as outlined in the Assault/Homicide Section SOP.

-- c.
-Complete the required administrative paperwork, for example, Use of Force Report and Data Processing Worksheet and forward as outlined in the Assault/Homicide Section SOP.
+- 3. Homicide Bureau Supervisor - a.
+Ensure notification is made to the independent investigative agency. - b.
+Function as the Division liaison to the independent investigative agency as outlined in the Homicide Bureau SOP. - c.
+Complete the required administrative paperwork, for example, the Use of Force Report and Data Processing Worksheet, and forward it as outlined in the Homicide Bureau SOP.

-- 4. Officer Support Team
+4. Officer Support Team